FYI

 This tip gets a page all to itself.
 Why?
 Because it is a BIG deal.
 It's called the "ready position."
 Developing a go-to, default ready position means you have a consistent, comfortable, balanced foundation for your shots.
 Less time reacting and more time for executing your shot.

 Below are a few tips on creating your own default "ready position."
 Tinker with them to find what works best for you.
-But know this, your best game cannot be achieved without it.
+But know this, your best game will be difficult to achieve without it.

 • Feet slightly wider than shoulders in closed stance.